-New Treatment Options for Hip Pain- Laser Therapy
+New Treatment Options for Hip Joint Pain: Laser Therapy

-These are the most common causes of hip pain that we treat in our patients:
+These are the most common causes of hip joint pain that we treat in our patients:

 Arthritis.
-Both types – osteoarthritis and rheumatoid arthritis – are the leading cause of hip pain in adults over the age of 50.
+Both types – osteoarthritis and rheumatoid arthritis – are leading causes of hip joint pain in adults over the age of 50.
 Arthritis causes a great deal of inflammation in the hip joint and also causes rapid deterioration of the cartilage that cushions and protects the joint.
 Hip joint pain, stiffness, and loss of mobility are the common complaints with arthritis.

 Bursitis.
-Bursae are the medical term used for the sacs of liquid that can occur between bone, muscles, and tendons throughout the body.
+Bursae is the medical term used for the sacs of liquid that can occur between bone, muscles, and tendons throughout the body.
 They work like cushions and airbags and protect against impact damage when walking, running, or falling.
-When bursae get inflamed, they can cause pain which is usually associated with repute injuries to that area.
+But when bursae get inflamed, they can cause pain, which is usually associated with repeat injuries to that area.

 Muscle or tendon strain.
-Recurrent activities and motions can puta lot of unnatural strain on the muscles, tendons, and ligaments.
+Recurring activities and motions can put a lot of unnatural strain on the muscles, tendons, and ligaments.
 This is especially true in the major joints such as the hips.
-When overuse or injury causes inflammation, it often leads to pain and a reduction of normal mobility.
+When overuse or injury causes inflammation, it often leads to hip joint pain and a reduction of normal mobility.

 Cancers.
-Tumors caused by some cancer can start in the bone and they can also spread to the bone through metastasis.
+Tumors caused by some cancers can start in the bone, and they can also spread to the bone through metastasis.
 These tumors beak down the bone and can cause pain in joints and bones that are affected.
-In advanced cases the bones can become brittle and break and joints can be dislocated and loss of mobility is commonly seen.
-This causes a wide range of tye and severity of pain when daling with hip joint pain.
+In advanced cases, the bones can become brittle and break, joints can be dislocated, and loss of mobility is commonly seen.
+This causes a wide range of types and severities of pain, often including hip joint pain.

 Avascular necrosis.
 Commonly known as osteonecrosis, this is a condition that occurs when blood flow is reduced and the bone of the hip begins to die.
-Bone death can lead to breakage and collapse of the bone structure and lead to pain, immobility, and an increased risk for infections.
+Bone death can lead to breakage and collapse of the bone structure and produce hip joint pain, immobility, and increased risk of infection.

 Symptoms of Hip Joint Pain